ISanjeevKumar/playwright-e2e-tests/README.md

 - Inbuilt API testing libraries to fire the network calls on fly within Web Application
 - Provides browser context to share data between tests
 - Provides codegen tool which generates test script by recording actions.

+# How to install

+## Run from your project's root directory

+npm init playwright@latest

+# How to run tests

+npx playwright test